Data handling with Pandas![link image 69](/icons/link.svg)

 12.1.1.
 Intersection of Concatenation![link image 118](/icons/link.svg)

-There are two ways to perform concatenation: by taking all the indices of the DataFrame
+There are two ways to perform the concatenation, either taking all the indices from the DataFrame

-s or by taking only those that match.
+s or only those that match.
 This is determined by the join

 variable, which accepts the values 'outer'